ytakefuji/pypi_executable_package/README.md

  $ python setup.py install
    for testing bugcount execution.
  $ bugcount pillbug.png

+6. check the new package.
+$ twine check dist/*
-6. finally upload the new package to pypi.
+7. finally upload the new package to pypi.
  $ twine upload dist/*
  pypi will show the new version of pypi URL address:
 View at: